← Back to examples

 A cleaned standalone paper derived from a real Draft Paper run.
 The original run artifact remains unchanged.

-Cleaned standalone paper PDF
+Cleaned standalone paper PDF Open PDF

 Human review

-What was checked before this became public
+What was checked before this became public.

 • The cleaned public edition keeps the full paper structure, front matter, equations, and bibliography.